pinterest/elixometer/README.md

 ## Additional Reporters

-By default, Elixometer only includes the `exometer_core` package.
-However, some reporters (namely OpenTSDB and Statsd) are only available by installing `exometer`.
-This is fairly easy to do, all you need to do is update your `mix.exs` to include exometer as a dependency and start it as an application.
+By default, Elixometer only requires the `exometer_core` package.
+However, some reporters (namely OpenTSDB and Statsd) are only available by installing the full `exometer` package.
+If you need the full package, all you need to do is update your `mix.exs` to include `exometer` as a dependency and start it as an application.
 For example:

 ```elixir
   def application do